Customer Data Platform Software Options 2026

 Typical buyers include marketing technology teams seeking to enable personalisation and audience segmentation, data and analytics teams building a first-party data foundation, customer experience leaders trying to deliver consistent cross-channel journeys, and digital product teams wanting to connect behavioural data across web and app surfaces.
 The CDP sits at the centre of the modern customer data stack, making it one of the highest-stakes technology decisions in the marketing and CX space.

-For broader context on the customer experience technology landscape, including vendor profiles and selection guidance across CX, contact centre, and digital experience platforms, visit the Viewpoint Analysis Customer Experience Technology page.
+For broader context on the customer experience technology landscape, visit the Viewpoint Analysis Customer Experience Technology page.
 For data technology and data platform context more broadly, visit the Data Technology page.

 How to Find Customer Data Platform Software